ibm-cloud-docs/cli/plugins/projects/projects-cli.md

     The maximum length is `128` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9][a-zA-Z0-9-_ ]*$/`.

 `--definition-authorizations` ([`ProjectConfigAuth`](#cli-project-config-auth-example-schema))
 :   The authorization details.
-You can authorize by using a trusted profile or an API key in Secrets Manager.
+It can authorize by using a trusted profile or an API key in Secrets Manager.
 This option provides a value for a sub-field of the JSON option 'definition'.
 It is mutually exclusive with that option.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--definition-authorizations=@path/to/file.json`.